MMosley502/LEGUP/Implementing-the-Puzzle-Editor-Functionality-for-a-Puzzle.md

 First, verify that the puzzle's importer class has `acceptsRowsAndColumnsInput()` return true and `acceptsTextInput()` return false.
 Change these methods to return the corresponding values if they do not already.

 Next, verify that the puzzle's importer class throws an `UnsupportedOperationException` for `initializeBoard(String[] statements)`.
 To keep all error messages consistent, please have the `UnsupportedOperationException`'s error message read "<PUZZLE_NAME> cannot accept text input".

+Finally, we implement `initializeBoard(int rows, int columns)` in the puzzle's importer class to create an empty puzzle board.
+This can be done by creating a new board object and then adding cells to it in a double for loop.

 ```java
 public class NurikabeImporter extends PuzzleImporter {
     public NurikabeImporter(Nurikabe nurikabe) {